DaniyalSarwar786/Assigmet-Getting-Started-With-TypeScript/README.md

 - Your Name Daniyal Sarwar

 ## Contributing
-Feel free to contribute by submitting pull requests or reporting issues.
+Please feel free to submit pull requests or report issues.